 Find out how you should strategise CLAT 2026 preparation, exam pattern and syllabus to score well in the paper.

-The Consortium of NLUs will conduct the Common Law Admission Test (CLAT) tentatively in December 2025.
+The Consortium of NLUs will conduct the Common Law Admission Test (CLAT) on December 7, 2025.
 The CLAT Exam 2026 will be conducted in pen-and-paper mode.
 Candidates need to have specific strategies to gear up their preparation for CLAT Exam.
 The CLAT Question Paper will be based on five subjects namely, English Language, Current Affairs and General Knowledge, Logical Reasoning, Legal Reasoning and Quantitative Techniques.
 The weightage for all these subjects in CLAT question paper 2026 will be different but they carry equal importance.
 Therefore, candidates are required to prepare for five subjects equally for CLAT Exam 2026.

 Also Read: